Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Ethics Statement

 \section{Ethics Statement}

+All authors have read and commit to adhering to the ICLR Code of Ethics.
 This work does not involve human subjects, sensitive personal data, biometrics, or medical information.
 All datasets used are publicly available under permissible licenses and are not privacy-sensitive.
 We recognize that any automated reasoning system may produce incorrect or misleading outputs.
 To ensure responsible use, we emphasize that our method is intended for research and analysis rather than deployment in high-stakes settings.
 Users are encouraged to verify model outputs and apply human oversight when necessary.
 We take full responsibility for all reported results, analyses, and claims, and we welcome community scrutiny and feedback.